kai119/Brisk/README.md

 BRISK is a simple and fast interpreted programming language.

+## Running the source code

+To run BRISK directly from source code, first go to https://golang.org/dl/ and follow the instructions to install golang on your operating system.

+navigate to the root of the BRISK folder and run the command `go run src/brisk/main.go repl` to start the repl

 ## Download and Install

 To install BRISK, download the desired release version from https://github.ibm.com/Kai-Mumford-CIC-UK/brisk/releases.